Ascent Similarity Caching with Approximate Indexes: Other Relevant Background

 \new{ Summing up our numerical example, if each object has size 20~KB, an edge server with \acai{} storing locally 10~million objects from a catalog with 100~million objects, needs 200~GB for the objects and only 8~GB for the two indexes.
-The larger the objects, the smaller the index footprint: for example, when the server has a few Terabytes of disk space to store large multimedia objects, the indexes' size can be ignored.}
+The larger the objects, the smaller the indexes' footprint: for example, when the server has a few Terabytes of disk space to store large multimedia objects, the indexes' size can be ignored.}

 {\bf Gradient descent approaches.} Online caching policies based on gradient methods have been studied in the stochastic request setting for exact caching, with provable performance guarantees, \cite{ioannidis2010distributed,ioannidis2016adaptive}.
 More recently, the authors of~\cite{sabnis21} have proposed a gradient method to refine the allocation of objects stored by traditional similarity caching policies like \simlru.
 Similarly, the reference \cite{zhou20} considers a heuristic based on the gradient descent/ascent algorithm to allocate objects in a network of similarity caches.
-In both papers, the system provides a single similar content ($k=1$). { A closely related recent work~\cite{sisalemmedcomnet21} considers the problem of allocating different inference models that can satisfy users' queries at different quality levels.
-The authors propose a policy based on mirror descent, and provide guarantees under a general request process.
-But, their policy does not scale to a large catalog size. }
+In both papers, the system provides a single similar \oold{content} object ($k=1$). { A closely related recent work~\cite{sisalemmedcomnet21} considers the problem of allocating different inference models that can satisfy users' queries at different quality levels.
+The authors propose a policy based on mirror descent, and provide guarantees under a general request process, but their policy does not scale to a large catalog size. }

 We deviate from these works by considering $k>1$, large catalog size, and the more general family of online mirror ascent algorithms (of which the usual gradient ascent method is a particular instance).
 Also our policy provides strong performance guarantees under a general request process, where requests can even be selected by an adversary.
-Our analysis relies on results from online convex optimization~\cite{shalev2011online} and is similar in spirit \old{to what done in~\cite{paschos2019learning} for exact caching using the classic gradient method.} \new{to what done for exact caching using the classic gradient method in~\cite{paschos2019learning} and mirror descent in~\cite{sisalem21icc}. }
+Our analysis relies on results from online convex optimization~\cite{shalev2011online} and is similar in spirit \old{to what done in~\cite{paschos2019learning} for exact caching using the classic gradient method.}\new{to what was done for exact caching using the classic gradient method in~\cite{paschos2019learning} and mirror descent in~\cite{sisalem21icc}. }Two recent papers~\cite{sisalem21arxiv,9517925} pursued this line of work taking into account update costs for a single exact cache.